DXi Veeam Installation

 - Click Apply to apply all new backup repository settings.

-After Backup repository has been added successfully appears in the message list, click Finish to complete the process.
+After Backup repository has been added successfully appears in the message list, click Next to review the summary.

 The New Backup Repository - Server dialog appears.